Lok Bahadur Thapa

-Lok Bahadur Thapa is a Nepalese diplomat currently serving as the Permanent Representative of Nepal to the United Nations.
+Lok Bahadur Thapa (born 1970) is a Nepalese diplomat currently serving as the permanent representative of Nepal to the United Nations.
 He assumed office on 1 September 2023, succeeding Amrit Bahadur Rai.
-On 31 July 2025, he was nominated President of the UN's Economic and Social Council (ECOSOC).
+He is also a former president of the United Nations Economic and Social Council (ECOSOC).

 Career

 Thapa joined the Nepalese Foreign Service in 1990.
 Over his career, he has held various key positions: